jszigyarto/test-repository/README.md

 # test-repository
-Test repository, for trying the github.
+Test repository to trying the github.